 Unfortunately, the rise of designer brand-name jeans in the 1980s was too much competition for the young company, and with the onset of a recession, the company ceased operating in 1990.

-BTW – the rainbow motif was not a symbol associated with the gay movement when they founded their company in 1975.
-Rainbow striped elastic suspenders and cloth belts were particularly popular in the late 1970s for rollerskating and disco looks.
-When the rainbow was first used as a symbol of the gay movement in 1978 the pink triangle was the gay movement’s symbol.
-However, the pink triangle had a negative association as it was appropriated from the Nazis to denote homosexuals, akin to the yellow star for Jews.
-By 1984, when Rainbow jeans created their ‘Steps’ label, the rainbow symbol was becoming known as a symbol of the gay movement, which is probably why they created that label – so as not to alienate potential customers.
-Since then, the rainbow has become associated with celebrations, like gay pride, but the pink triangle continues to be used as a symbol at more serious gay political events.
+BTW – the rainbow motif was not associated with the gay movement when they founded their company in 1975.
+Rainbow striped elastic suspenders and cloth belts were popular in the late 1970s for rollerskating and disco looks.
+When the rainbow was first used as a symbol of the gay movement in San Francisco in 1978 the pink triangle was the established motif.
+However, the pink triangle had negative connotations as it had been appropriated from the Nazis to identify homosexuals, like the yellow star was used for Jews.
+By 1984, when Rainbow jeans created their ‘Steps’ label, the rainbow symbol was becoming the more popular and positive symbol for the gay movement, which is probably why they created the Steps label so as not to alienate potential customers.
+Since then, the rainbow has become associated with celebrations, like gay pride parades, but the pink triangle continues to be used as a symbol at more serious gay political events.